roryclaasen/RorysMod/docs/content/items/riflemodules.md

 # About

-Modules are items that allow the rifle to be changed, from damage to color to the rifle cool down.
+Modules are items that allow the [laser rifle](tools/rifle.md) to be customised, from damage to color to the rifle cool down.

 #### Any errors or issues with the modules?